-The system displays error messages as described in the following table:
+The system displays error messages, and records the associated exception status code, in the order of highest to lowest priority as listed in the following table:

-Error Messages Description CPU Card Failure There are failed components on the CPU card and technical support is required.
-Power Supply is Low The input and/or output power supply voltage is too low, ensure that: (a) input power supply voltage is within the specified range(b) output power supply is not overloaded.
-New/Failed Battery - Set Time The real-time clock has lost the correct time because the battery has failed, or there is a new battery.
+Error Messages Status Code Description - (Highest Priority at top of table).
+CPU Card Failure 20 There are failed components on the CPU card and technical support is required.
+Power Supply is Low 21 The input and/or output power supply voltage is too low, ensure that: (a) input power supply voltage is within the specified range (b) output power supply is not overloaded.
+New/Failed Battery - Set Time 22 The real-time clock has lost the correct time because the battery has failed, or there is a new battery.
 Set the current time and date (in the TM/LOG menu) to clear the error message and to continue data logging at the correct times.
 Note: The instrument can continue operating with a failed battery, but the correct time will be lost if there are interruptions to the power supply.
-Flowrate Input Failure The flowrate sensor (analog input) has failed.
+Flowrate Input Failure Flowra te Input Failure The flowrate sensor (analog input) has failed.
 It is not possible to override this error condition.
 The instrument cannot operate without a flowrate input.
-No Flow Detected The no flow condition is detected when the flow timeout expires during a delivery.
+No Flow Detected 12 The no flow condition is detected when the flow timeout expires during a delivery.
 There must not be a period of no flow greater than the timeout value during the delivery.
-Overflow Detected The overflow condition is detected when the flow continues longer than the timeout period after the controller has attempted to stop the flow.
-Leakage Detected The leakage condition is detected when an amount greater than the acceptable total is received without flow being initiated by the batch controller.
+Unexpected/ Over Flow 13 The unexpected/over flow condition is detected when the flow continues longer than the timeout period after the controller has attempted to stop (or pause) the flow.
+Leakage Detected 14 The leakage condition is detected when an amount greater than the acceptable total is received without flow being initiated by the batch controller.